columbia/dvh-asplos-ae/README.md

 # git submodule update --init qemu
 ```

 Pick a branch name from the [software configuration tables](#software-configurations), and run these commands to switch to the branch and to compile.
+Note that the script that runs virtual machines, `run-vm.py`, will use the compiled QEMU binary automatically **assuming that you cloned this repository under the home directory of root account**.

 ```
 # cd qemu